harpb/django-userswitch/README.rst

     USERSWITCH_OPTIONS = {
         'css_class': '',       # CSS class to be added to the switcher widget.
 Default='userswitch'.
-        'css_inline': '',      # Inline css for the switcher widget, if any 'content_types': (),   # a tuple of content-type for which to render switcher widget.
+        'css_inline': '',      # Inline css for the switcher widget, if any 'select_css_class': '',# CSS class to be added to the select control.
+Default='form-control'.
+        'content_types': (),   # a tuple of content-type for which to render switcher widget.
 Default = ('text/html', 'application/xhtml+xml')
         'auth_backend': '',    # Custom auth backend if any.
 Default = 'django.contrib.auth.backends.ModelBackend'
         'replace_text': '',    # Text to replace with the widget, default add to end "body" tag.